Oracle NVARCHAR2

 );Code language: SQL (Structured Query Language) (sql)

-Because the current national character set is UTF-16, the maximum byte length of the description column is 200 bytes.
+Since the current national character set is UTF-16, the description column requires up to 200 bytes depending on the characters used.

 INSERT INTO nvarchar2_demo

-We use the DUMP() function to find the detailed information on the value stored in the nvarchar2_demo table:
+Third, find the detailed information on the value stored in the nvarchar2_demo table using the DUMP() function:

 SELECT